codex-academy/Nelisa/6_Deploy_roles_login.md

 title: Deployment, roles and login
 ---

-# Deployment, roles and login
+# Who can do what?

-> Nelisa needs to see her sales data deployed and it should only accessible by a selection of users.
-Only Xolani should be able to add Categories, Products and Purchases and Sales data.
+> Nelisa only wants some users to be able to add data.

+Add support for:

+* User logins, only logged in users should be able to use the application;
+* add user roles:
+    * a read-only role - that can only see data;
+    * an admin role - that can see and add data;

-# Learning areas
+## Learning areas

-* custom middleware - checking roles and if a user is logged in;
-* http-session for storing logged in username and role;
+* How to use `http-session` for storing logged in username and role;
+* using middleware to check :
+    * if a user is logged in;
+    * a user's roles;
-* bcrypt for encrypting user passwords.
+* how to use bcrypt for encrypt user passwords.